glenn-murray-bse/escr-shop/README.md

 	[Pull Request](https://github.com/eat-sleep-code-repeat/escr-shop/compare?expand=1)
-	Assign it to at least one other person to review
+	Assign it to at least one other person to review Watch the Travis CI Integration and make sure everything is green and healthy.
 	DO NOT MERGE ON GitHub!!!

 ### Finish off the feature with GitFlow